-We perform our analysis in two steps: establishing a parametric framework for evaluating welfare gains and losses and then estimating its parameters.
+We perform our preference estimation in two sub-steps: establishing a parametric class of preferences for the authority and then estimating the parameters.

 Preferences.
-We assume a parsimonious, parametric form for CPS's preferences to evaluate the gains from APM.
+We assume a parsimonious, parametric form for CPS's preferences.
 In particular, we impose that the preferences of CPS over the scores and diversity of the student body are represented by the following parametric utility function:

-$$\xi(\bar{s}, x; \beta, \gamma) = \bar{s} + \sum{t=1}^{4} \beta |x_t - 0.25|^{\gamma}$$ (26)
+$$\xi(\bar{s}, x; \beta, \gamma) = \bar{s} + \sum{t=1}^{4} \beta |x_t - 0.25|^{\gamma}$$ (20)

-where $\bar{s}$ is the average score of admitted students, $x_t$ is the percentage of tier t students.
-Motivated by CPS' desire to allocate the highest-scoring students, $\xi$ is increasing in $\bar{s}$ .
-To model the diversity preferences of CPS, we assume that CPS loses as the gap from equal representation in each tier increases.
-We do this through the functional form $\beta |x_t - 0.25|^{\gamma}$ .
-The parameters $\beta$ and $\gamma$ index the slope and curvature of utility in losses from unequal representation and are the two free parameters of our framework.
+where \bar{s} is the average score of admitted students and $x_t \in [0, 1]$ is the proportion of tier tstudents.
+Motivated by CPS' desire to allocate the highest-scoring students, ξ is increasing in \bar{s} .
+To model the diversity preferences of CPS, we assume that CPS loses as the gap from equal representation (which corresponds to $x_t = 0.25$ of each group) in each tier increases.
+We do this through the functional form $\beta |x_t - 0.25|^{\gamma}$.
+The parameters β and γ index the slope and curvature of utility in losses from unequal representation and are the two free parameters of our framework.
 The preferences that we assume follow Ellison and Pathak (2021), but also allow for a score-diversity trade-off that depends on the level of diversity.
 Our goal in assuming these preferences is to arrive at some sense of the gains from APM while acknowledging that it is, as in all contexts, impossible to know the parametric class in which the authority's preferences lie.
-To probe robustness to this functional form assumption, in Appendix C.2 we consider two other parametric utility functions that: i) estimate separate coefficients for underrepresented and overrepresented tiers and ii) only consider losses from underrepresented tiers.
+To probe robustness to this functional form assumption, in Appendix C.2 we consider two other parametric utility functions that: i) allow for asymmetric effects of under-representation and over-representation, and ii) only consider losses from under-represented tiers.
 Estimation.
-We estimate $\beta$ and $\gamma$ to best rationalize the choice of 17.5% reserves for each tier as optimal.
-We believe this to be a reasonable approach, as the size of the reserves is an important issue that is decided only after much deliberation.
-Moreover, CPS has used the size of the reserves as a policy tool, increasing them from 15% to 17.5% in 2012 and is currently deliberating another change that would further boost the representation of tier 1 and tier 2 students (Chicago Public Schools, 2022).
+We estimate β and γ to best rationalize the pursued policy choice of 17.5% reserves for each tier as optimal within the class of all reserve policies.
+We believe this to be a reasonable approach as the size of the reserves is an important issue that is decided only after much deliberation.33 Moreover, CPS has used the size of the reserves as a policy tool, increasing them from 15% to 17.5% in 2012 and is currently deliberating another change that would further boost the representation of tier 1 and tier 2 students (Chicago Public Schools, 2022).
+Given our functional form assumptions, the optimality of the chosen reserve sizes yields moment conditions that we use to estimate the parameters β and γ .